minvws/nl-covid19-coronacheck-provider-docs/README.md

-# coronatester - demo for testers
+# CoronaTester - Demo for testers

 This repository contains a simple demo of the digital signatures used by the (public and private) test providers.